 Learn more about our history

-Cymone Fourshey is the acting director of the Griot Institute.
+Carol White is the interim director of the Griot Institute for 2022-23.
 The Griot Institute Advisory Committee consists of faculty, staff and emeriti who help to guide the Griot's narrative.

 Meet our staff